atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/search.md

 **`retDate`  **<mark style="color:blue;">**string**</mark>**  **<mark style="color:orange;">**Optional**</mark>

-Arrival date, the format is YYYYMMDD
+Return date, the format is YYYYMMDD

 Must not be earlier than fromDate.
 And it can be blank if tripType=1.